SDL Project Proposals

 with notifying students earlier.

-- End of August: clients will be contacted by instructors to arrange
+- August: clients will be contacted by instructors to arrange

 a first meeting with each team.

-- First week of September: initial meetings with teams establishing basic
+- Last week of August or first week of September: initial meetings with

 scope and expectations for the projects.
 Teams will interview the clients